 We have thoroughly embraced a strong team approach to Special Education at Cornerstone; the teachers, support staff, administration, contracted specialists, and, most of all, the children are benefitting tremendously.
 Weekly, all Special Education Staff, all contracted service providers, our Special Education Director and the Head of School meet to ensure that there is collective wisdom and varied expertise around every important aspect of the Special Education program implementation.
 Following the Special Education Team Meeting each week, as needed, parents and guardians are able to attend Evaluation Planning meetings, Evaluation Report Meetings and IEP Meetings with all the specialists present to answer questions and give insight.
 Parents are important participants in putting together a plan that best serves their child.
 In addition, teachers, as needed, are able to bring concerns to the entire team of specialists and get valuable input regarding how to best support each child, either to meet the child's needs without Special Education services or to support the teacher and the child during assessment and later in meeting the goals of the IEP.
 While we know we have put together a program that is strong and unique, we have more to improve.
 We have quickly grown into and outgrown the need for two Special Education teachers!
-We have seen the need for a third teacher or a Due Process Coordinator and are looking forward to the positive affect of that position on our current program.
+This year we thrived with the support of a Due Process Coordinator, freeing up our teachers for more time with the children.
 In addition, we have scheduled trainings for our General Education staff and Paraprofessionals to enrich their understanding of their role in meeting the needs of the children with Special needs and to support increased clarity around the Child Find and Child Study processes.
 We continue to contract with Indigo Special Education Services for our Special Education Director and find the support we receive from them invaluable!